coatless-quarto/colab/README.md

 # quarto-colab: A Quarto Extension for Google Colaboratory

+> [!IMPORTANT]
+>
+> This is a WIP extension.
+Please check back later for more information.

 The `{quarto-colab}`  extension allows you to incorporate Google Colaboratory badges and links into your Quarto documents.

+This extension is based on the [Using Google Colab with GitHub](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb#scrollTo=8QAWNjizy_3O) notebook.

 > [!NOTE]
 > This Quarto extension is open source software and is **not affiliated with** Google.
 The extension is at best a community effort to simplify the integration of Google's Colaboratory runtime inside of Quarto documents.